 Specific Research Area

-Queer, feminist, anti-racist screenwriting, film-making and world-building.
+Queer, feminist, anti-racist screenwriting.
+Independent and intersectional television.
 Ethical screenwriting pedagogy.